davidkorea/amazon_food_reviews/README.md

 translator = str.maketrans('', '', string.punctuation)
 s = 'string with "punctuation" inside of it!
 Does this work?
 I hope so.' print(s.translate(translator))
-=> string with punctuation inside of it Does this work I hope so
+=> 'string with punctuation inside of it Does this work I hope so'
 ```

 **Explaination**